drivers-seat/drivers-seat-api/docs/campaigns/campaign_actions/README.md

 ### Postpone (for time)
-For campaigns that interrupt the users's workflow, posponing the campaign allows the user to return
+For campaigns that interrupt the users's workflow, posponing the campaign allows the user to focus their attention on something else and come back to this campaign at a later time.

 ### Help (title and subject)
 ### Custom
 ### Detail